 - Considering the strong possibility that Guccifer doesn’t exist, who then collated the documents that were leaked on June 14th?
 How did they get these documents form Podesta on/prior to June 14th 2016, when WikiLeaks only started publishing them on October 7th 2016?

 - Why was TSG and Gawker selected as the recipients of the pre-leaked version of the documents?

-- If Guccifer 2.0 hates Russia so much (“I don’t like Russians and their foreign policy.”), then why reach out to Cassandra Fairbanks, who used to work for Sputnik?
-Why not just go to the NYT instead?
+- If Guccifer 2.0 hates Russia and socialism so much (“I don’t like Russians and their foreign policy.”), then why reach out to Cassandra Fairbanks, who at least for a while supported Sanders and worked for Sputnik?
+Why not just go to the NYT or WaPo instead?

-- Why would the Russians leak the most damaging document to Trump, the opposition research titled “Donald Trump Report” if they are trying to promote him?
+- Why would the Russians leak the most damaging document to Trump, the opposition research titled “Donald Trump Report” if they are trying to get him elected?

 - In its July 26, 2016 letter to James Comey (FBI Dir.) and Loretta Lynch (Atty.
 General), the Senate Committee on the Judiciary called the leak a “pernicious crime”.
 In the same letter, it demanded a response to the question “Has the FBI deployed its Cyber Action Team to determine who hacked the DNC?”.
 In this vein, why haven’t the Feds deploy a cyber action team or investigate all leak related individuals like DNC staff, Podesta and his people, the WaPo reporter that broke the story, etc.?

 - Why haven’t the Feds seized the US based WordPress server and its logs to identify the administrator of the site, the sources of uploads to it, and the payment method used for hosting it?

 Based on some SIGINT and a black box evaluation of Crowdstrike’s evidence vs. claims, it is obvious that their ‘investigation’ was an influence operation with none of the claims having any factual basis.
 These include: